FELPSTS/PROJETO-LEIA-BACKEND/README.md

 * API integration: Supports various tools and services to optimize the development process.

-* Technologies: Built with React on the front-end, MongoDB for data storage, and SQL for handling relational databases.
+* Technologies: Built with React on the front-end, Node.js for back-end and SQL for handling relational databases.

 LEIA was created as part of the final project for the technical course in Systems Analysis and Development.
 The idea was to develop a platform that not only generates documentation automatically but also facilitates collaboration and organization within development teams.